An algebra over the operad of posets and structural binomial identities: Representability of posets

+This adds a new maximum $x_1$ and a new minimum $x_0$ to $P$, and a third element $y$ with $x_0 < y <x_1$.
+Geometrically we are attaching a handle (with a point) to the Hasse diagram of $P$.

+Let $\operad$ be the free operad generated by $\mu$ and $D$.
+We are interested in the $\operad$--algebra generated by the poset with a single element where $\mu$ is concatenation and $D$ is attaching a handle.
+We call elements of this $\operad$--algebra \emph{Wixárika posets}.
+For an example see Figure~\ref{fig:melted}, which depicts the Hasse diagram of a Wixárika poset (ordered from left to right).
+The name is due to the resemblance of the Hasse diagrams of such posets to the intricate colorful necklaces crafted by the Wixárika community in North America.

-Recall that elements of the operad $\operad$ are rooted labeled trees.
-We can describe them by words in the characters $\mu$ and $D$.
+We can describe elements in $\operad$ by words in the letters $\mu$ and $D$.
 Let $w$ be such an element.
-By abuse of notation, we write $w(\chain[1])$ to represent the substitution of the poset $\chain[1]$ on all leaves of the tree describing the word $w$.
-In \cite{algo} an algorithm is described to compute the order polynomials.
+By abuse of notation, we write $w(\chain[1])$ to represent the substitution of the poset $\chain[1]$ on all leaves of the tree describing the word $w$ see Figure~\ref{fig:tree}.

+In \cite{algo}, an algorithm is described to compute the order polynomials.
 The same algorithm can be adapted to our setting to compute order series, and in fact, from the point of view of operads, the algorithm amounts to evaluate the operations on the tree from top to bottom.
 Similarly, we write $w(\zetaf[1])$ to represent the substitution of the corresponding elements in power series.
-For example, the tree of Figure~\ref{fig:tree} corresponds to $w=D(\mu(,\mu(,\mu(,D(D(\mu(D(),\mu(,D()))))))))$.
-Thus $w(\zetaf[1])=882\zetaf[16]+7995\zetaf[17]+27232\zetaf[18]+143792\zetaf[19]+33552\zetaf[20]+9880\zetaf[21]$.
+For example, the tree of Figure~\ref{fig:tree} corresponds to $w=D(\_*(\_*(\_*D(D(D(\_)*(\_*D(\_)))))))$.
+Thus, following Example~\ref{example:1}, we compute $w(\zetaf[1])=882\zetaf[16]+7995\zetaf[17]+27232\zetaf[18]+43792\zetaf[19]+33552\zetaf[20]+9880\zetaf[21]$.

-We will say that a power series $f(x)$ is \emph{represented} if there is a series-parallel poset $X$ such that $f(x)=\zetaf[X]$.
-In order to determine which power series can be represented, we shall determine topological invariants of a poset $X$ from its associated power series $\zetaf[X]$, such as the Betti number of $X$ (which is short for \emph{the first Betti number of the Hasse diagram of $X$}).
-With that information, we describe an algorithm which determines if $f(x)$ can be represented and if so, it explicitly constructs all possible series-parallel posets $X$ (Doppelg\"{a}nger) so that $f(x)=\zetaf[X]$.
+We will say that a power series $f(x)$ is \emph{represented} if there is a series-parallel poset $P$ such that $f=\zetaf[P]$.
+In order to determine which power series can be represented, we shall determine topological invariants of a poset $P$ from its associated power series $\zetaf[P]$, such as the Betti number of $P$ (which is short for \emph{the first Betti number of the Hasse diagram of $P$}).
+With that information we describe an algorithm which determines if $f(x)$ can be represented and if so, it explicitly constructs all possible series-parallel posets $P$ so that $f=\zetaf[P]$.
+Posets that have the same order series are called \emph{Doppelg\"{a}nger} posets.

-\begin{proposition} Consider $w\in \operad$, a word in the characters $\mu$ and $D$.
-Let $f(x)=w(\zetaf[1])$ and $X=w(\chain[1])$.
+\begin{proposition} Consider $w\in \operad$, a word in the characters $*$ and $D$.
+Let $f(x)=w(\zetaf[1])$ and $P=w(\chain[1])$.

 \begin{enumerate} \item The series $f(x)$ admits a unique description